 This webinar will provide current evidence on the facilitation of skin- to-skin contact after caesarean section.
 It will be of interest to all midwifery, nursing and medical staff working in operating theatres and maternity facilities.
-We invite you to disseminate the attached flier widely to your colleagues, through your organisation and networks.

 Presenter – Jeni Stevens